QuaSi-Software/Documentation/docs/resie_fundamentals.md

 The first of these is the environment, which plays a role for components that directly draw energy from the environment such as solar collectors or heat pumps fed by ambient heat from the atmosphere or the ground.
 The second are public grids, usually for electricity, heat and natural gas, however grids of any kind of energy-carrying medium can be modeled.
 An important difference to the environment is that energy can be both drawn from the grids and fed back into them if there is a surplus.

 The third domain are demands, which encompass any kind of system or process that requires energy and that must be met exactly.
-While demand simulation is an important part of the overall building energy simulation process, Resie is not concerned with calculating the demands and requires the values as an input.
+While demand simulation is an important part of the overall building energy simulation process, ReSiE is not concerned with calculating the demands and requires the values as an input.
 Demands can also be abstracted to impose the use of energy upon an energy system.
 For example if there is a power plant nearby, which produces a large amount of waste heat, this can be implemented as a cooling demand.
 This allows the waste heat to be used for providing energy for other heating demands while moving any excess into the environment.
 In that case the cooling demand provides energy to the energy system and this differs from an environmental input in the sense that the energy must be used up completely.

 ## Energy system components

-As mentioned earlier, a component of an energy system is any kind technical equipment that deals with transforming, transporting or transfering energy.
+As mentioned earlier, a component of an energy system is any kind technical equipment that deals with transforming, transporting or transferring energy.
 In the implementation the equipment is abstracted to a single unit even if in reality the equipment is spread out in space and consists of numerous individual parts.
 For some components this matches nicely with commonly used terminology.
 For example a "gas boiler" includes all pipes, valves and other parts required to make it work.

 For other equipment this is not the case.
 For example an electrolyser requires several components before and after the electrolysis step, such as water purification and hydrogen postprocessing.
 However given that these components are not used for anything else, they are included in the energy system component model under the label of "electrolyser".